When it comes to Medicare, the question we hear most often after “What does it cost?” is, “What does it cover?”

 - Occupational therapy

-You are not eligible for coverage if your in-home care needs exceed what can be classified as part-time or intermittent skilled nursing care.
-You must be under the care of a doctor and be treated under a plan of care that is monitored and reviewed by your doctor.
-Additionally, your doctor will need to certify that you need certain eligible in-home services.
+To qualify, you must be under the care of a doctor and be treated under a plan of care that is monitored and reviewed by your doctor.
+Also, your doctor will need to certify that you need certain eligible in-home services.

 Does Medicare cover medical devices?